|Gold, red, red and gold

 Finnish Spitzes can be a challenge to train, as they have a fiercely independent nature and can quickly get bored with repetitive activities.
 The first rule with training these intelligent pooches is to begin training from the day you bring them home.
 Early socialization with other family pets is essential, and basic command training and obedience training are essential to get started on early and can begin anywhere from 4–6 weeks.

 Be sure to give them a regular tooth brushing to avoid bad breath and dental issues, along with the occasional rinse with clean water if they get a bit muddy.
 They have coats that are not typically that oily, which keeps them from smelling bad.
-They may need occasional toenail clipping — around once every two weeks.
-They will often wear these nails down on their own through regular outdoor activity, but if you can hear their bails clicking on the floor, it’s time for a trim.
+They may need occasional toenail clipping—around once every 2 weeks.
+They will often wear these nails down on their own through regular outdoor activity, but if you can hear their nails clicking on the floor, it’s time for a trim.
 Nails that are too long can cause pain and discomfort for these dogs.

 Health Conditions ❤️